Tennessee State Veteran's Benefits

 State Veterans Homes

-Tennessee offers three state veteran homes whose goal is to provide veterans with the best health care in an environment which is pleasant and enjoyable; to provide a safe, warm and happy home for our veterans.
+Tennessee offers four state veteran homes whose goal is to provide veterans with the best health care in an environment which is pleasant and enjoyable; to provide a safe, warm and happy home for veterans.
 The homes are: The Tennessee State Veterans home in Murfreesboro, the W.D.
 "Bill" Manning Tennessee State Veterans' Home in Humbolt, the Ben Atchley Tennessee Veterans' Home in Knoxville, and the newly opened General Wendell H. Gilbert Tennessee State Veterans Home in Clarksville..

 To be eligible for admission, the veteran must: